ABIT BP6

-The BP6 was based on the Intel Seattle 440BX chipset, consisting of the 82443BX Northbridge and the 82371AB Southbridge.
+The BP6 was based on the Intel Seattle 440BX chipset, consisting of the 82443BX Northbridge and the 82371EB Southbridge.

-Processors that were supported by the BP6 in SMP configuration were the PPGA Socket 370 Celeron processors (300–533 MHz).
-Later Pentium III and Celeron Coppermine models could also operate on the BP6, albeit only in single processor configuration with the use of aftermarket socket adaptors.
+Processors that are supported by the BP6 in SMP configuration are the PPGA Socket 370 Celeron processors (300–533 MHz).
+Later Pentium III and Celeron Coppermine models can also operate on the BP6, albeit only in single processor configuration with the use of aftermarket socket adaptors.
 Intel never intended the Celeron to be able to operate in SMP, and later-generation Celeron processors had their SMP interface disabled, restricting the feature to the higher-end Pentium III and Xeon product lines.

-The motherboard also featured two extra HDD ports, one with the HPT366 Ultra DMA/66 adapter fitted on the mainboard itself.
-This allowed up to eight IDE compatible drives to operate at the interface's maximum speed.
+The motherboard also features two extra HDD ports, one with the HPT366 Ultra DMA/66 adapter fitted on the mainboard itself.
+This allows up to eight IDE compatible drives to operate at the interface's maximum speed.

-The motherboard featured ABIT SoftMenu BIOS extension which allowed for jumper-less adjustment of system parameters such as system bus speed, CPU & AGP bridge multipliers, voltages from inside the BIOS and PC-99 coloring.
+The motherboard features the ABIT SoftMenu, a BIOS extension which allows for jumper-less adjustment of system parameters such as system bus speed, CPU & AGP bridge multipliers, voltages from inside the BIOS and PC-99 coloring.

 The BP6, and many other of ABIT's motherboards produced between 1999 and 2005, were victims of the capacitor plague.